Proposal: Remote Session CapSet Clients

 - mTLS client certificate: TLS client-auth can identify a principal or pseudonymous subject through certificate policy.
 Certificate identity is an admission input; the resulting CapSet still comes from the broker.

 - Guest and anonymous: explicit policy profiles.
-They are not fallbacks for missing credentials and should receive short leases and narrow bundles.
+They are not fallbacks for

 Every method must record source metadata and protocol/channel binding appropriate to its transport.
 A successful proof selects a principal and session; it does not directly grant service authority.